Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Introduction

 \subsection{Quotients of $\MCG(S_{0,5})$}

-Within mapping class groups, a handful are short HHGs, including that of the five-holed sphere, which we focus on here.
+Only a handful of mapping class groups of finite-type surfaces are short HHG, including that of the five-holed sphere, which we focus on here.
 There are various ways to take quotients of mapping class groups that yield hierarchically hyperbolic groups, including quotients by powers of pseudo-Anosovs \cite{hhs_asdim} and quotients by powers of Dehn twists \cite{BHMS}.
-These quotients have been further studied, in particularly exploiting hierarchical hyperbolicity to obtain quasi-isometric and algebraic rigidity results \cite{rigidity_mcg_mod_dt, mangioni2023rigidityresultslargedisplacement}.
+These quotients have been further studied by exploiting hierarchical hyperbolicity to obtain quasi-isometric and algebraic rigidity results \cite{rigidity_mcg_mod_dt, mangioni2023rigidityresultslargedisplacement}.
 They have also notably been used to relate famous questions about profinite properties of mapping class groups and profinite rigidity of certain 3-manifolds to residual finiteness of certain hyperbolic groups \cite{BHMS, Wilton}.

-In this context, we previously asked, roughly, whether given any finite collection of elements of a mapping class group one can mod out suitable powers and obtain a hierarchically hyperbolic group, see \cite[Question 3]{rigidity_mcg_mod_dt}.
+In this context, we previously asked, roughly, whether given any finite collection of elements of a mapping class group one can quotient by suitable powers and obtain a hierarchically hyperbolic group, see \cite[Question 3]{rigidity_mcg_mod_dt}.
 We provide an almost complete answer for $\MCG(S_{0,5})$:

 \begin{thmintro}[{see Theorem~\ref{thm:S5_quotient}}] Let $S=S_{0,5}$, and let $g_1,\dots,g_l\in \MCG(S)$.
 Suppose that every partial pseudo-Anosov $g_i$ has no hidden symmetries.
 Then there exists $N\in\mathbb{N}-\{0\}$ such that, for all $K_1,\dots, K_l\in \mathbb{Z}-\{0\}$ we have that $\MCG(S)/\langle\langle \{g_i^{K_i N}\}\rangle\rangle$ is hierarchically hyperbolic. \end{thmintro}